We’re certainly pleased to see that contracting has become a way of life for millions of people up and down the UK.

 Many people believe that contracting involves a mountain of paperwork.
 Thankfully, a compliant umbrella company will take care of all your income tax and national insurance obligations – saving you a potential headache!

-Umbrella companies have traditionally been used as a bridge between permanent employment and running a Limited company - something our sister company, ClearSky Contractor Accounting, can help with.
+Umbrella companies have traditionally been used as a bridge between permanent employment and running a limited company - something our sister company, ClearSky Contractor Accounting, can help with.

 This means people can dip their toe into the world of contracting and learn the basics before making the leap into self-employment.

 If you’re thinking about making the leap, Parasol is the clear choice.
-We’ve helped over 90,000 professionals move into contracting and enjoy the benefits it can bring.

 Our dedicated team of experts is on hand to provide proactive advice and help you remain on the straight and narrow.
 This allows you to concentrate on your exciting new career, safe in the knowledge that we’re with you all the way.